20 Incredibly Classy Crafty Wedding Decorations

 Marquee letters are a beautiful addition to any wedding but they can be super expensive to rent, so why not make your own?
 These lights will add ambiance to your reception after the sunsets and are a perfect location for guests to take fun photos.
 Plus, you’ll be able to keep them long after the wedding is over.
 Check out how to build similar L-O-V-E marquee letters here.

 Now that you’ve gotten some great DIY wedding decor ideas, we’ll show you how to properly prepare your home for a beautiful backyard wedding.
 Hosting a backyard wedding not only allows for a more relaxed atmosphere, it’s also a great way to maintain a healthy budget.

 Song Lyric Art

 Blogger A Beautiful Mess has created pretty prints that would make for great DIY wedding gifts.
 Find out the couple’s first dance song—or, another memorable verse—and spell it out with vinyl letters on a prepared canvas.
 After a quick coat of spray paint, peel the letters free to reveal the patterned prose.
-In less that 30 minutes, you’ve created a present with more meaning than anything on the couple’s registry, especially these wedding registry items everyone regrets asking for.
+In less that 30 minutes, you’ve created a present with more meaning than anything on the couple’s registry.

 Get the tutorial at A Beautiful Mess.